 When and how we assess at St John’s

-Our St. John’s leadership team examine children’s levels of attainment on a regular basis to ensure that all children have the correct level of support and challenge.
-In addition teachers attend termly progress meetings where the progress of the children is discussed.
-Children who need additional support will be identified and actions put in place to ensure that the children access the support that they need.
+St. John’s assessment team and senior leadership team analyse children’s levels of attainment and progress on a regular basis to ensure that all children have the correct level of support and challenge.
+In addition, teachers attend termly progress meetings where the attainment and progress of the children is discussed.

 Statutory formal assessment procedures are used to measure attainment against national standards.
 Our pupils achievements are compared nationally with all pupils of the same age and against schools in the local authority and in England.
 These formal assessments consist of:-